-At the Carrollton Water Purification Plant, design is underway through the water hammer hazard mitigation project to install two water storage tanks on site for surge protection and to reduce the risk of low water pressure and repair the distribution pumps at both the Claiborne and Panola Pump Stations.
-Katrina related damage repairs to the chemical buildings and filter galleries have been completed.
-Staff rehabilitated the flocculation-sedimentation basins G3 and G4 (replacing gearboxes, upgrading the mono-rake system and replacing the piping).
+At the Carrollton Water Purification Plant, design is underway through the water hammer hazard mitigation project to install two water storage tanks on site for surge protection and to reduce the risk of low water pressure to repair the distribution pumps at both the Claiborne and Panola Pump Stations.
+Katrina related damage repairs to the chemical building and filter galleries have been completed.
+The flocculation-sedimentation basins G3 and G4 (replacing gearboxes, upgrading the mono-rake system and replacing the piping) were rehabilitated.